ScriptRelics/Multiboot_Flash_Drive/README.md

-# How to install an Operating system on a USB drive.
+# How to install a Kali Operating system on a USB drive and tweak it.

 [How to install and configure a multiboot USB flash drive with Kali Linux](../master/How_To_Install_And_Configure_A_Multiboot_Flash_Drive.md)